Gaya–Kiul line: Railway reorganisation

 In 1952, Eastern Railway, Northern Railway and North Eastern Railway were formed.
 Eastern Railway was formed with a portion of East Indian Railway Company, east of Mughalsarai and Bengal Nagpur Railway.
 Northern Railway was formed with a portion of East Indian Railway Company west of Mughalsarai, Jodhpur Railway, Bikaner Railway, and Eastern Punjab Railway.
 North Eastern Railway was formed with Oudh and Tirhut Railway, Assam Railway and a portion of Bombay, Baroda and Central India Railway.
 East Central Railway was created in 1996–97.

+Trains

+These are some famous trains in this route, while there are many other trains in this route.